2024 Nepal floods: September floods

 Beginning on 26 September, torrential levels of rain impacted most of Nepal, bringing the most rainfall to the nation's Eastern and Southeastern regions.
 South-eastern Nepal saw the Kosi River's water level surpass the danger level.
 Bagmati Province was heavily impacted by the flooding of the Bagmati River and the Nakkhu River.
 Kathmandu Valley received between 240 mm and 322.2 mm of rain over a period of 24 hours from the mornings of 28–29 September, representing the capital's largest recorded rainfall since 1970 at the latest.
 As of October 1 at least 217 deaths and 28 missing were confirmed due to flooding.
 Another 4,000 people required rescue.

 In the capital Kathmandu, the Bagmati River rose two meters above its safe level, causing severe flooding, including a large section in the south of the city.
 Many residents took refuge on upper floors of homes, with some being rescued from their rooftops by helicopters and inflatable rafts.
 Much of the city also lost power and internet, and multiple water pipes were broken.
 Thousands of residents were displaced.
 At least 37 people were killed in the city, and 56 total deaths were reported in the wider Kathmandu Valley.
 Across Nepal, at least 322 houses and 16 bridges were damaged.
 Nepalese media described the rainfall as the worst that Kathmandu had suffered from in decades.
 Casualties were also reported in the regions of Bhaktapur, Dhading, Dolakha, and Makwanpur, and rescues were performed in Lalitpur.
 The city of Pokhara also sustained heavy flooding.

 The UN Children's Fund (UNICEF) expressed particular concern over the impact of the disaster on children, including the deaths of 35 children under the age of eighteen (as of 1 October 2024) and the potential exposure to violence and exploitation.
 Pointing to the destruction of at least 12 schools and severe damage to many others, the agency also raised alarm over the loss of learning opportunities and a place where children could find comfort and normalcy.

 Transportation disturbance

 Three highways (including Prithvi Highway) and multiple roads which connected Kathmandu to eastern Nepal were taken out by landslides caused by the rain.
 At least 35 bodies were recovered on Prithvi Highway, from vehicles which had been buried under landslides.
 Kathmandu was cut off from transport.
 In addition, 14 bodies were recovered from two buses that were travelling to Kathmandu before being struck by and buried in a landslide.
 Many more vehicles were found to have been buried nearby the buses.
 In response, officials discouraged cars and banned buses from travelling at night on highways.
 Debris and damage to roads caused the obstruction of highways at twenty-eight locations.
 By 30 September, officials were able to temporarily open Prithvi Highway.
-By 1 October, only nine of the county's 37 highways were open for travel.
+By 1 October, only nine of the country's 37 highways were open for travel.
 Meanwhile BP Highway was expected to open only after Dashain.